Sahalee Country Club: 1998 PGA Championship

-Lee Janzen said of Sahalee: I think the best way to prepare for this course would have been to go to a big city, like New York, and maybe play down Fifth Avenue ...
+Lee Janzen, 1993 and 1998 U.S. Open champion, said of Sahalee: "I think the best way to prepare for this course would have been to go to a big city, like New York, and maybe play down Fifth Avenue ...
 With the trees being so large, and so close to the fairway, you immediately see the only shot you can possibly hit.
-And that's straight down the middle.
+And that's straight down the middle."

-Justin Leonard, 1997 British Open champion said: Everybody heard there were a lot of trees ...
-I don't think anybody imagined this many.
+Justin Leonard, 1997 British Open champion, said: "Everybody heard there were a lot of trees ...
+I don't think anybody imagined this many."